Print PDF Version

 - the ability to recognise their own limitations.

-A Nominated Person can be electrical qualified or non-electrical qualified, the Authorised Person (Electrical) or Authorising Engineer (Electrical) shall assess qualifications, competency and experience before issuing a letter of Appointment.
+An Electrical Nominated Person can be electrical qualified or non-electrical qualified, the Electrical Authorised Person or Electrical Authorising Engineer shall assess qualifications, competency and experience before issuing a letter of Appointment.

 3.12.
 Person in Charge